 - – Actual vapor pressure.
 Our virtual temperature calculator computes it for you (you can see it in the advanced mode at the bottom), but here's the formula:

 where: is the dew point temperature in Celcius.
 If you are wondering how to calculate the dew point, check our dew point calculator.

 Neither the virtual temperature definition nor relevant formulas immediately explain where such quantity would be applicable.
 Well, it's mainly used in meteorology and atmospheric thermodynamics for various purposes:

-- Computing convective available potential energy (CAPE), which measures how much energy an air parcel would gain by being raised to a specific height in the atmosphere.
-It's expressed as the potential energy per kilogram of air mass.
-Including the density temperature correction helps reduce the relative error.
+Computing convective available potential energy (CAPE), which measures how much energy an air parcel would gain by being raised to a specific height in the atmosphere.
+It's expressed as the potential energy per kilogram of air mass (which you can read more about in our potential energy calculator).
+Including the density temperature correction

 Using the virtual temperature formula in practice